-Mountain Yoga Series SUMMER 2017 Mountain Yoga returns for the third year with a summer-long program that encourages yogis of all levels to explore their uniquely personal practice amidst a glorious mountainscape.
-The series features three classes each weekend from July to Labor Day (weather permitting).
+Mountain Yoga Series SUMMER 2018 Mountain Yoga returns for the third year with a summer-long program that encourages yogis of all levels to explore their uniquely personal practice amidst a glorious mountainscape.
+The series features three classes each weekend from June 30 through October 6 (weather permitting).

 Mountain Top Yoga Enjoy 90 minutes of yoga at the summit of Stratton Mountain on our one-of-a-kind yoga deck.
 This weekend class includes a round trip on the gondola, though hikers are welcome as well!
 Please check-in at First Run Ski Shop in the Stratton Village and grab a mat to borrow if you don’t have your own.
 Please be sure to arrive to the gondola 15 minutes ahead of class to ensure you have enough time to ride to the summit and get settled on the deck before class.
 Please note; there is no potable water available at the summit.
 Application of sunscreen and bug repellent are suggested.
 Sign up online in advance or day of at First Run in Stratton Village.